Drezlan/Jade-Regent/Campaign Timeline/Campaign Timeline.md

 03:17:40

 But I agree, we'll go.
 We could sweep on the way down, there's just a ladder with the trapdoor and the ceiling up here.
 Still.
-I mean, feel free to check it.
-Shoko.
+I mean, feel free to check it. [[Shoko]].
 I'm not feeling super great.
 Would you mind checking this out?

 03:18:01